jdhaynes/opentargets-assoc-etl/README.md

 A simple extract-transform-load (ETL) pipeline to compute disease-target association metrics from publicly available EMBL-EBI Open Targets data.

 ## Description
-This pipeline downloads disease-target association data, disease metadata and target metadata from the EMBL-EBI Open Targets public data hosted on the EMBL-EBI public FTP server in partitioned JSON.
+This pipeline downloads disease-target association evidence data, disease metadata and target metadata from the EMBL-EBI Open Targets public data hosted on the EMBL-EBI public FTP server in partitioned JSON.
 Downloads are performed in parallel using multiprocessing for enhanced performance.
 The data is then loaded into memory and manipulated as a DataFrame (`pandas`) to compute the median and top 3 scores for each disease-target association.
 The resulting data is saved as a JSON file to the data output directory.

-For space, only the output files are committed to this repo.

 ## Installation
 ### Option 1: Python Virtual Environment